BIRD ALERT: Bragar Eagel & Squ - GuruFocus.com

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Bird Global, Inc. (“Bird” or the “Company”) (NYSE: BRDS) on behalf of Bird stockholders.
-Our investigation concerns whether Bird has violated the federal securities laws and/or engaged in other unlawful business practices.
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Bird Global, Inc. (“Bird” or the “Company”) (NYSE: BRDS) in the United States District Court of Central California on behalf of all persons and entities who purchased or otherwise acquired Bird securities between May 14, 2021 and November 14, 2022, both dates inclusive (the “Class Period”).
+Investors have until January 17, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.